 - Douglas Reservoir provides 513 miles of shoreline and about 28,420 acres of water surface for recreation activities.

-- In a year with normal rainfall, the water level in Douglas Reservoir varies about 44 feet from summer to winter to provide seasonal flood storage.
+- In a year with average rainfall, the water level in Douglas Reservoir varies about 44 feet from summer to winter to provide seasonal flood storage.

 - The reservoir has a flood-storage capacity of 1,082,000 acre-feet.